Staying Connected: How to Use a Cell Phone While Traveling Internationally

 Getting a Local Phone Plan

 The other option for using a cell phone in Europe or wherever you might be traveling is to purchase a local phone plan.
-Having a local number is the best way for people within the country to get hold of you.
+Having a local number is the best way for people within the country to get a hold of you.
 In turn, you are more likely to be calling more local numbers, which can add up to be very expensive unless you are on a local phone plan.

 Most prepaid phone plans will do bundle deals, giving you texts, calls and data, usually for between $10 to $20 a month.
 There are almost always a range of providers to choose from, so if you are unsure which plan to choose, ask a local for their advice.